bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- Cloudy
+- Clear
-- 77% humidity
+- 60% humidity
 - 16 mph wind
-- 100% cloud cover
+- 14% cloud cover
 - 44 AQI 🟩
 - 0.64 inches of rain in the past 24 hours
 - 0.28 inches of rain expected in the next 72 hours